Fric-88/Badgernet.Umbraco.WebPicAuto/Badgernet.Umbraco.WebPicAuto/README.md

 ### This package will resize your images when you upload them in Umbraco.
 It can also convert them to .webp format to save additional storage space.

-Currently only local files are supported.
-Umbraco Cloud / Azure Blob Storage support may be added in later releases.

 \